The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 7.7.
 Glossary#

-• scatter plot: A visualization of the relationship between two variables, showing one point for each row of data.
+• scatter plot: A visualization that shows the relationship between two variables by plotting one point for each observation in the dataset.

-• jitter: Random noise added to data for purposes of visualization.
+• jitter: Random noise added to data points in a plot to make overlapping values more visible.

-• correlation: A statistic that measures the strength of the relationship between two variables.
+• Pearson correlation coefficient: A statistic that measures the strength and sign (positive or negative) of the linear relationship between two variables.

-• standard score: A value that has been standardized so that it is expressed in standard deviations from the mean.
+• standard score: A quantity that has been standardized so that it is expressed in standard deviations from the mean.

-• randomized controlled trial: An experimental design in which subjects are divided into groups at random, and different groups are given different treatments.
+• randomized controlled trial: An experiment where subjects are randomly assigned to groups that receive different treatments.

-• control group: A group in a controlled trial that receives no treatment, or a treatment whose effect is known.
+• control group: In an experiment, the group that does not receive the intervention, or receives a treatment whose effect is known.

 7.8.
 Exercises#